grew-nlp/grew_doc/content/gallery/top.md

 # Grew gallery

-This page list examples of applications of the Grew system for various applications.
+This page lists some examples of application of the Grew system for various applications.
+For more basic examples, please see [Tutorial](../../tutorial/top).

 ---